noiseprotocol/noise_spec/noise.md

  Any other value requires the recipient to process the branch as per Section 4.3.
 Payloads are kept small to support streaming APIs where data is incrementally authenticated.
-Sending more data than fits in one payload requires a stream of messages (see next bullet).
+Sending more data than fits in one payload requires a stream of messages (see bullet on "Stream termination").

+ * **Explicit nonce fields**: If explicit nonces are being used for out-of-order application messages, then the 64-bit nonce should be encoded in little-endian, and sent after the branch number but before the length field.

- * **Stream termination**: If application messages send a stream of data, branch number 0 means more data is following in subsequent messages, and branch number 1 means this message contains the end of the stream.
+ * **Stream termination**: If a protocol supports a variable-length stream of messages, branch number 0 means more data is following in subsequent messages, and branch number 1 means this message contains the end of the stream.
+ Following Section 4.3, branch number 1 should trigger a `MixKey()` call with type 1.

  * **Padding**: All encrypted payload plaintexts end with a 2-byte little endian unsigned integer specifying the number of preceding bytes that are padding